net-lisias-kspu/KronalVesselViewer/README.md

 Hinges and stepper motors
 -------------------------

-`KRSHinge` is a part module that can turn anything into a stepper motor I did on my own for kicks and giggles.
+~~`KRSHinge` is a part module that can turn anything into a stepper motor I did on my own for kicks and giggles.
 The difference of this in regards to competing implementations is that

 1. it is not bound to draconian licensing and

-2. that it can actually snap to angles, and make the joint actively hold a position -- i.e. the joint compensates when you place a heavier object and does not move down.
+2. that it can actually snap to angles, and make the joint actively hold a position -- i.e. the joint compensates when you place a heavier object and does not move down.~~

+Removed.
+This for will not be supporting these parts

 Binding keys and analog gamepad controls in the VAB
 ---------------------------------------------------

-Both `KRSControl` and `KRSInputAttribute` enable using a graphical interface to bind keys and gamepad controls (including analog ones) to my part modules.
+~~Both `KRSControl` and `KRSInputAttribute` enable using a graphical interface to bind keys and gamepad controls (including analog ones) to my part modules.

 For now this only works with `KRSHinge` but I don't see why it couldn't be made work with other things.

 When I developed this I wanted to make it less intrusive, i.e. not needing to modify your part module to make it compatible with this, but I haven't put much thought on this since so it's the way it is.

-**NOTE**: There is some bug in this that borks the placement of struts, so be warned.
+**NOTE**: There is some bug in this that borks the placement of struts, so be warned.~~

+Removed.

 Shader material properties parser
 ---------------------------------